Charlie's Blog: December 2016

 If you get the idea that they are ripping you off with those expensive multiblade razors, you would be correct.
 The other place they get you is on the shaving cream.
 Canned shaving cream is a gigantic waste of money.
 For the same price of a can of Foamy or Barbasol that will last you for a week, you can get a cake of shave soap that will last for months.
 Invest in a brush and a cup, and you will never use canned lather ever again.

-I prefer homemade shave soap, and my supplier is lady who lives in my town and sells her products at the local farmer's market.
+I prefer homemade shave soap, and my supplier is a lady who lives in my town and sells her products at the local farmer's market.
 You may be able to find some online.
 These soaps are well made and have a nice scent.
 They are also kind to the skin on your face.
 Plus, that warm wet brush of lather feels awesome.
 Combined with the safety razor, shaving becomes a real pleasure with the brush and lather.

 This leaves us with aftershave products.
 If you are a metrosexual type, you will opt for some silly expensive cream out of a tube which is basically hand lotion for your face.
 If you are a real man, you will go with a cheap aftershave that your grandpa used.
 It will have alcohol in it, and it will burn when you apply it.
 Then, it will feel great as it evaporates leaving your face feeling refreshed and smelling manly.
 My preference is Aqua Velva or whatever drugstore copycat product is available.